-You may be surprised to learn that Lake Macquarie is twice the size of Sydney Harbour – it’s actually one of the largest saltwater lakes in the southern hemisphere.
-From kayaking, stand-up paddleboarding, swimming and surfing to boating and fishing, you’ll find there are so many water activities to enjoy and so much to explore across this incredible aquatic playground.
+From golden sand beaches, to the 174kms of lake shoreline to explore, Lake Macquarie, one of the largest saltwater lakes in the southern hemisphere, is an incredible aquatic playground filled with ways to experience adventure on and off the water.
+From kayaking, stand-up paddleboarding, swimming and surfing to boating and fishing, you’ll find there are so many water activities to enjoy and so much to explore.

 Leave the everyday in your wake

-Enjoy the freedom of exploring the lake at your own pace by hiring a runabout, day boat or wheelchair-accessible pontoon boat from Lake Mac Watersports at Cams Wharf, or an open or enclosed day boat from Top of the Lake Boat Hire at Marmong Point – no boat licence needed.
+Enjoy the freedom of exploring the lake at your own pace by hiring a runabout, day boat or wheelchair-accessible pontoon boat from Lake Mac Watersports at Cams Wharf, or from Trinity Point Marina on the western-side of Lake Macquarie.

 Wake up to absolute lakefront views on a houseboat from Lake Macquarie Houseboats in Kilaben Bay, outside Toronto – it’s perfect for families, friends and couples looking for a unique experience.

-Or make your way around the lake in style on a sailing yacht with Sail Lake Macquarie, departing from Trinity Point Marina near Morriset, Lake Macquarie Sailing Charters in Belmont, or Lake Macquarie Sailing Tours.
+Or make your way around the lake in style on a sailing yacht with Sail Lake Macquarie, departing from Trinity Point Marina near Morisset, Silver Sun Sailing in Belmont, or Lake Macquarie Sailing Tours.

 Paddle around the shore